ration/blog/_posts/2021-03-20-experiments-with-gccemacs.md

 For me, no. I didn't do any benchmarks other than observed that the initial package load time was shaved a couple seconds (7->4s, 145 packages).
 If this is meaningful to you, check it out.
 The subjective experience is all that matters to me in this regard and any speedup must be considerably faster if the price is something breaking.
-And in day to day usage, I notice next to nothing.
+And in day to day usage, I noticed next to nothing.

 Performance wise the biggest pain points for me are JSON, which I have to deal with a lot, and [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
 Emacs 27, which I use if I'm not on the nativecomp branch, has better